 Her no excuses, get outside and get it done, “take the tarts while the tarts are passing” philosophy was an inspiration and example for her entire family.
 They all share her love of the outdoors and zest for life.
 She delighted in watching her grandchildren and great grandchildren grow up and never tired of giving them lessons on etiquette and manners.
 “Elbows off the table” was a constant refrain at McGowin family holidays.

 Her husband of 58 years, James A McGowin Jr. and her son, James K. McGowin, preceded Cis in death.

 She is survived by her daughter and son-in-law Judith and Charles Lattanzio; her son and daughter-in-law Bruce and Karyn McGowin, her daughter-in-law Kathleen McGowin; six grandchildren, Elizabeth Lattanzio, Kristen Schiavoni, Bryan McGowin, Kevin McGowin, Patrick McGowin, Michael McGowin and Jan Baker as well as 11 great grandchildren, Cooper and Tucker Schiavoni, Liam and Owen McGowin, Bryce, Eleanor and Campbell McGowin, Finn McGowin, Tanner McGowin and Leigh and Jack Telitz.

 Cis lived with steadfast dignity and grace and loved with the same level of intensity.
 She will be deeply missed by her friends and family.

-In memory of Cis, donations can be made to East End Hospice or the First Presbyterian Church in Southampton.To send flowers to the family of Earle McGowin, please visit Tribute Store
+In memory of Cis, donations can be made to East End Hospice or the First Presbyterian Church in Southampton.To send flowers to the family or plant a tree in memory of Earle McGowin, please visit Tribute Store